jmayank23/YellowTaxiAnalysis/README.md

 Kenny Hwang: Collaborated on planning the tasks, wrote code for anomaly detection and preprocessing, and drafted the results and discussion sections of the final report.

 William Guy: Collaborated on planning the tasks, wrote code for Feature Relationships Analyzed in EDA, and wrote up the Conclusion section of the final report.

+Harin Raja: Collaborated on planning tasks, EDA (Spatial analysis of the dataset), and the data preprocessing for the model.